WoodEpox Wood Epoxy Filler

 WoodEpox is a light-weight structural adhesive putty system and wood substitute consisting of 2 components:

 - hardener paste (B)

-Not all Wood Epoxy is considered structural.
-When Abatron Wood Epox parts A and B are mixed, the blend hardens within 1-2 hours into a lighter-than-water non-shrinking, tough adhesive mass with high dimensional stability, chemical, water, heat and weather resistance.
+Not all brands of Wood Epoxy are considered structural.
+However, when Abatron Wood Epox® parts A and B are mixed, the blend hardens within 1-2 hours into a lighter-than-water non-shrinking, tough adhesive mass with high dimensional stability, chemical, water, heat and weather resistance.

 It has a no-slump paste consistency that allows it to be applied like putty to fill gaps, holes, or to build up virtually any thickness and shape.

 - Bonds permanently with high strength to most rigid surfaces